solarwinds/solarwinds-apm-ruby/README.md

 # Custom Tracing

+You can add even more visibility into any part of your application or scripts by adding custom instrumentation.
+If you want to see the performance of an existing method see Method Profiling.
+To trace blocks of code see the Tracing API.

 ## The Tracing API

-You can instrument any arbitrary block of code using `TraceView::API.trace`:
+You can instrument any arbitrary block of code using `TraceView::API.trace`.
+The code and any supported calls for libraries that we support, will automatically get traced and reported to your dashboard.

 ```ruby
 # layer_name will show up in the TraceView app dashboard